NathanNoye/Obsidian-Vault/Bibles/CSB/43 - John/John 9.md

 "I believe, Lord!" he said, and he worshiped him.

 ###### 39
-Jesus said, **"I came into this world** **for judgment,** docker-credential-ecr-login docker-credential-osxkeychain order that those who do not see will see and those who do see will become blind."**
+Jesus said, **"I came into this world for judgment, in order that those who do not see will see and those who do see will become blind."**

 ###### 40
 Some of the Pharisees who were with him heard these things and asked him, "We aren't blind too, are we?"